Mold Removal after a Fire

 - Aside from drying the house, its contents have to be dried, too.
 Certain things like humidity, moisture content of house materials in the area, location, season and climate are considered in the drying process.
 The contractors have to make sure that the materials are dried so their surface humidity is at the same level as other homes in your area.

-- An expert in water damage cleanup ensures that the drying does not cause any materials in your house to dry too much and too quickly that they warp, peel or crack.
+- An expert in restoration ensures that the drying does not cause any materials in your house to dry too much and too quickly that they warp, peel or crack.

 Prevent mold growth